Justus2308/gtd/tools/midas/README.md

 # Midas Asset Converter

-A small CLI tool to convert common media exchange formats (all common image formats and glTF/GLB files) into formats used by Goons TD (QOI and a custom 3D model format).
+A small CLI tool to convert common media exchange formats (all common image formats and glTF/GLB files) into custom formats used by Goons TD (.midasimg and .midasmesh).
 Can also produce a compressed Midas Asset Pack (.midaspack) to save disk space and file operations.

 ## Usage